liannette/ClusterClue/README.md

 # Activate the new environment
 conda activate clusterclue

-# install clusterclue and dependencies
+# install ClusterClue and dependencies
 pip install -e .[dev]

 # If HMMER is not installed on your system already, install it via conda